-Learning is an inherently social activity, and the UNM English Department understands the value of student organizations to a well-rounded and complete education.
+Learning is an inherently social activity, and the UNM Department of English Language and Literature understands the value of student organizations to a well-rounded and complete education.
 There are a number of vibrant, active groups hosted in our department, providing students with an opportunity to socialize with and learn from others with similar interests and (often) a wide breadth of professional and disciplinary experience.

 Blue Mesa Review

 Although not technically a student organization, Blue Mesa Review has a long history of English student leadership and involvement.
 Founded by author Rudolfo Anaya, BMR is celebrating its 30th year as national literary magazine.
 Students from the UNM Master of Fine Arts in creative writing program run the magazine, selecting the best fiction, nonfiction, and poetry from diverse and unique voices nationwide (and sometimes internationally).

 BMR also runs the Works in Progress reading series.
 This monthly series is an opportunity for the campus and larger Albuquerque communities to hear MFA students, staff, and faculty read from their own creative work.
-Works in Progress is currently held on the first Friday of the month at Tortuga Art Gallery - please check the Blue Mesa Review Facebook page for upcoming events.
+Works in Progress is often held on the first Friday of the month at Tortuga Art Gallery - please check the Blue Mesa Review Facebook page for upcoming events.
 The event is free and open to the public.

 English Graduate Student Association

 The English Graduate Student Association (EGSA) was founded in 2000 by a group of students in the Creative Writing program.
 Since then, the group has expanded to represent all of the graduate students in the English Department, regardless of their graduate program, and even provides one of the most important avenues for students of the different disciplines to collaborate with one another.

 The EGSA provides social and professionalization opportunities for its members and the UNM community as a whole, hosting everything from social meetups to guest speakers.
 Group membership is automatic for all graduate students in the English department, and group funds are generated by student fees paid by each graduate student.
 Other funding opportunities are available; contact the EGSA for more information.